greg7mdp/rippled/docs/sidechain/spec.md

 * XChainSequence: Integer unique sequence number for a cross-chain transfer.
 Required.

 * SourceAccount: Account that must send the `SidechainXChainTransfer` on the other chain.
-Required.
 Since the destination may be specified in the `SidechainXChainTransfer` transaction, if the `SourceAccount` wasn't specified another account to try to specify a different destination and steal the funds.
   This also allows tracking only a single set of signatures, since we know which account will send the `SidechainXChainTransfer` transaction.
+Required.

+* SignaturesReward: Amount, in XRP, to be used to reward the witness servers for providing signatures.
+Must match the amount on the sidechain ledger object.
+  This could be optional, but it is required so the sender can be made positively aware that these funds will be deducted from their account.
   Required.

 ```c++
     add(jss::SidechainXChainSeqNumCreate,